PrAnaViz/PrAna/prana_summary.md

 Active ingredient(s) Strength Dose form Pack level Identified supplier

-Prescription Data Analysis
+Data management, aggregation
 ===

-### Data management, aggregation

  * Cannot be directly combined based on different APIs.
  * Do not facilitate the calculation of the consumption data.
  * Do not facilitate the assessment of seasonal or location based trends.

-Prescription Data Analysis
+Data management, aggregation
 ===

-### Data management, aggregation

  * R
  * Packages used
   * shiny